kapetan/http.m/README.md

 # http.m

 An async HTTP server writen in Objective-C. Developed and tested in OS X 10.8.
-It has no dependencies other that the Foundation framework.
+It has no dependencies other than the Foundation framework.

 # Usage